 Right to Obtain Public Assistance and Benefits

 As a permanent resident, you will have rights to certain forms of public assistance.
-However, your eligibility may be greatly limited.
+However, your eligibility is also greatly limited.

 For instance, you will immediately be eligible for emergency Medicaid.
-For virtually all other Federal aids, however, you will not be eligible until you have been a permanent resident for five years.
+However, you are ineligible for virtually all other Federal aids until you have been a permanent resident for five years.

-Your eligibility for public benefits from your state may vary greatly from state to state.
+Your eligibility for public benefits from your state will also vary considerably from state to state.

 Unlike permanent residents, U.S. citizens are immediately eligible for all forms of aid on both the federal and state levels, so long as they meet the other requirements.

 Right to Petition for Relatives to Enter the United States